The Whitewater Kayaking Season

 The Ultimate Changing Robe

-My second all-time favourite has to be the Pro Change Jacket, whilst the gear for kayakers is pretty resilient there is always that cold period at the end of the day when you’re waiting for the car shuttle to return.
+My second all-time favourite has to be the Pro Change Robe, whilst the gear for kayakers is pretty resilient there is always that cold period at the end of the day when you’re waiting for the car shuttle to return.
 Usually you’re huddled in a layby or under a bridge sheltering from the wind.
 Since the birth of the Pro Jacket I have taken to slinging this bad boy in the car at the bottom, ideal to wear on whilst we are waiting around or to wrap up your chilly friend who took a swim too many on the river.
 Its versatility allows you to fit it over the top of your kayaking gear making it ideal for keeping snug and warm while you wait.

 Kayak Friendly Gear